01/21/2021: Glad to be featured in a blog by Lindau Nobel Laureate Meetings.

 10/06/2017: Received the $20K Grand Prize (1/1,150+) in the "Create the Future" Design Contest.

 I am a Ph.D.
 Candidate in the Sibley School of Mechanical and Aerospace Engineering at Cornell in Ithaca, NY.
-My major is Micro & Nanoscale Engineering, with minors in Energy & Sustainability, Infection & Immunity, and Entrepreneurship.
-My Ph.D. research at Cornell has two lines: 1) scalable artificial photosynthesis (References: CTF Grand Prize Winning Entry 2017, iScience article 2020, Int.
+My major is Micro & Nanoscale Engineering, with minors in Energy & Sustainability, Materials Engineering, and Infection & Immunity.
+My Ph.D. research at Cornell has two lines: 1) scalable artificial photosynthesis (Ref: CTF Grand Prize Winning Entry 2017, iScience article 2020, Int.
 J. Hydrog.
-Energy article 2018, TTI/Vanguard Talk 2019, WLF Talk 2020).
-2) smartphone-based biosensors (References: Malaria Journal article 2019, TCAM Talk 2018, Cornell 3MT Talk 2017).
-My Master's research at McGill centered around micro-bubble facilitated inclusion removal in steelmaking tundish operations (References: Metall Mater Trans B article 2016, ISIJ Int. article 2016).
+Energy article 2018, TTI/Vanguard Talk 2019, WLF Talk 2020, Cornell 3MT 2021).
+2) smartphone-based biosensors (Ref: Malaria Journal article 2019, TCAM Talk 2018, Cornell 3MT 2017).
+My Master's research at McGill centered around micro-bubble facilitated inclusion removal in steelmaking tundish operations (Ref: Metall Mater Trans B article 2016, ISIJ Int. article 2016).

-Recognitions by the United Nations: I am a member of the Technical Working Group on Energy Transition for the High-Level Dialogue on Energy by the United Nations (UN) (2021), was selected into the Young Changemaker on Sustainable WASH Solutions (8 worldwide) Programme by the United Nations Children's Fund (UNICEF) (2020), was twice named as a finalist (5 in North America) in the Young Champions of the Earth Competition by the United Nations Environment Programme (UNEP) (2020, 2019), and was appointed as a Local Pathways Fellow by the UN Sustainable Development Solutions Network – Youth (SDSN Youth) (2018-2019).
+Recognitions by the United Nations: I am a member of the Technical Working Group on Energy Transitions for the High-Level Dialogue on Energy by the United Nations (UN) (2021), was selected into the Young Changemaker on Sustainable WASH Solutions (1 of 8 globally) Programme by the United Nations Children's Fund (UNICEF) (2020), was twice named as a finalist (5 in North America) in the Young Champions of the Earth Competition by the United Nations Environment Programme (UNEP) (2020, 2019), and was appointed as a Local Pathways Fellow by the UN Sustainable Development Solutions Network – Youth (SDSN Youth) (2018-2019).

 Top 10 List & Three 30 Under 30 Lists: I received the 13th “Top Ten Outstanding Chinese American Youth Award” (2020), and landed on three 30 Under 30 lists: the “30 Under 30” list in Energy by Forbes Magazine (2019), the “EarthX 30 Under 30: The Green Generation” list by the American Conservation Coalition (2019), and the “AACYF Top 30 Under 30 Elites” list in “Art, Culture, Science” by All America Chinese Youth Federation (2019).